-Spiderman has often spoken about the moral principle that power brings responsibility.
+Spider-man has often spoken the moral principle that power brings responsibility.

 This moral principle is rarely taught in moral philosophy, but it is an important idea that was the basis for the principle of noblesse oblige.
 That was the principle that the powerful people of society (the nobility) had an obligation to serve their people.
 Luke Froeb’s Managerial Economics textbook seems to mock this idea, but it is in the Bible and it is one of the most important concepts for making a just society.
 Luke 12:48 says: “To whomever much is given, of him will much be required; and to whom much was entrusted, of him more will be asked.”

 There are two main ways to define power: power to make other people do things and the power to do things on one’s own.
-The latter kind of power does not necessarily bring responsibility in the rare case in which actions have no externalities on other people, but any power that affects others brings a noblesse oblige.
+In the rare case in which actions have no externalities on other people, the latter kind of power does not necessarily bring responsibility, but any power that affects others brings a noblesse oblige.

 One of my favorite professors in college, Kesho Scott, said that racism is a form of power and when minorities don’t have power, they cannot be racist.
-I wouldn’t go that far because every person has some amount of power over every other person that they relate to.
+I agree in theory, but every person has some amount of power over every other person they relate to.
 The IAT test shows that almost everyone has racist tendencies and everyone has a responsibility to counter it.
 But she was correct in her moral sentiment because people with more power have more responsibility.
 For example, both slaves and slave owners probably harbored some racist animosity, and the slaves would have much greater cause for it than the owners since the owners got a lot more benefit from the slaves than vice versa.
 But the slaves’ racist attitudes weren’t the problem that caused racial injustice.
 Only the owners’ racism was a problem.

 Similarly, being part of a majority group creates power which also creates a responsibility to be more careful than people in a minority group.
 For example, a minority group is likely to experience more racism than people in a majority even if everyone has the same likelihood of being racist, so the majority should put more effort into reducing their racism because a minority inherently has less power.